JDLabOrg/IUManual-EN/advanced_prototype_mode.rst

 .. image:: resource/scenario/ic_SB_screen.png

 Displays **Node Definition** about selected page.
 You can add or change content in screen description or exception area.
 Double-clicking thumbnails on canvas also displays **Node Definition**.

+* ``Memo img area`` : Select img from resource panel to replace numburing on screenshot area.
+* ``Add Memo Button`` : Create new editable row field in table.
+* ``Delete Button`` : Create new editable row field in table.

+By clicking screenshot area selected memo's number will apeaar.